abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 ![The group of rotations in a triangle](../03_monoid/symmetry_rotation_cyclic.svg)

-Symmetry groups that have such "main" rotation, and, in general, groups and monoids that have an object that is capable of generating all other objects by it's repeated application, are called *cyclic groups*.
+Symmetry groups that have such "main" rotation, and, in general, groups and monoids that have an object that is capable of generating all other objects by its repeated application, are called *cyclic groups*.
 And such rotation are called the group's *generator*.

 All rotation groups are cyclic groups.
 Another example of a cyclic groups is, yes, the natural numbers under addition.
 Here we can use $+1$ or $-1$ as generators.